xr-cc/CME292/README.md

 Basic knowledge of numerical methods, linear algebra, and machine learning is recommended, but not required.

 ### Course Syllabus
-Please the course [Canvas page](https://canvas.stanford.edu/courses/150589) for the syllabus.
+Please see the course [Canvas page](https://canvas.stanford.edu/courses/150589) for the syllabus.

 ### Acknolwedgement